XIN0720/MH6822/MH6822/README.md

 ## Data Collaboration Statement

-The synthetic dataset used in this project was generated collaboratively by TONGXIN and Lei Min for the data generation portion of the assignment.
+The synthetic dataset used in this project was generated collaboratively by Tong Xin and Lei Min for the data generation portion of the assignment.

 Collaborator:
 Lei Min